- Five on Friday

 If you want your baby’s eyes examined, make an appointment at CEENTA.
 Our pediatric ophthalmologists will ensure they are seeing clearly and will offer any necessary treatment to ensure their eyes develop properly as they grow up.

 This blog is for informational purposes only.
 For specific medical questions, please consult your doctor.
 Would you like an appointment with a CEENTA eye doctor?
 Call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment